The Effects of Hard Water on Your Plumbing System

 What is Hard Water?

-Hard water is water that is filled with minerals.
 As it falls from the sky, water is empty of minerals; it really is just H20 – hydrogen and oxygen.
 When it lands on the ground and rolls down hill, the water picks up debris in the form of minerals like calcium and magnesium.
 We know that calcium is good for your bones and magnesium benefits several systems in the body, like the nervous system and circulatory system.
 Many municipalities and homeowners filter hard water to remove or “soften” out the minerals.
 If you use a well for your water, the minerals remain, unless you add a water softener to your plumbing system.

 How to Tell if You Have Hard Water